dalihub/dali-toolkit/docs/content/shared-javascript-and-cpp-documentation/control-renderers.md

 ### Slices {#slices-details}

 For spheres and conical frustrums, 'slices' determines how many divisions there are as you go around the object.
-Note that spheres are rendered along the Z-axis, and so will appear rotated.

 ![ ](../assets/img/renderers/slices.png)
 ![ ](renderers/slices.png)

 ### Stacks {#stacks-details}

 For spheres, 'stacks' determines how many layers there are as you go down the object.
-Note that spheres are rendered along the Z-axis, and so will appear rotated.

 ![ ](../assets/img/renderers/stacks.png)
 ![ ](renderers/stacks.png)